lekha2000/Stramark_Training/Basics C#/Assignment14/README.md

     5. Left Click on Project in header of VS 2022.
     6. Set the Properties to namesapce.AssignmentFunction
     7. Click on Debug.
+    8. Then Click on start without debugging
+    9. Wait for the execution.